 Semester and Weekly Calendars

-The Spring 2023 Semester Calendar can help Cornell Students:
+Semester calendars can help Cornell Students:

-“become a more prepared and organized student”
+• become more prepared and organized

-On your semester calendar: physically list out all of your exams, major assignments, projects, and other important due dates.
+On your semester calendar, physically list out all of your exams, major assignments, projects, and other important due dates.
 (Include major personal events, too.)
 This helps you see the big picture of the semester and learn in advance what your crunch times will be.

-Many students also use a weekly planner to map out their schedule and find hidden time.
+Additionally, many students also use a weekly planner to map out their schedule and find hidden time.

 Check out the LSC pages on “Finding Your Academic Groove,” which includes resources on time management.